 And, most importantly… don’t stress!
 Long-term stress can have damaging effects on your health.

 If you’re just starting on this path, choose one area of your life (i.e. your cleaning supplies, your body products, etc.) that you’d like to change, and go for it.
+If you’re looking for ways to avoid toxins in the summer, you may be interested in this post.
 Every little bit helps!